magik-sword/LLM-Project/README.md

 ![image](https://github.com/user-attachments/assets/126f0390-e17e-40b1-9501-eea13aad2ac1)

 The validation loss started around 2.92 and decreased consistently all the way down to 1.85.
-The training loss decreased overall as well from 2.62 to 0.79, but jumped up at a few points such as epochs 3 and 8.
+The training loss decreased overall as well from 2.62 to 0.79, but jumped up at a few points such as epochs 3, 8, and 10.
 Despite the limited dataset, the model is still managing to learn from the data.

 Logistic Regression + Embeddings Confusion Matrix

 ![image](https://github.com/user-attachments/assets/f8465149-4b99-47b8-9d86-9e584980ff3e)

-This was the result after scaling the embeddings and setting minimmal hyperparameters (max_iter=1000, random_state=42) on the logistic regression model.
-The extracted featured were highly effective as inputs for the model, only misclassifying one poem.
+This was the result after scaling the embeddings and setting minimal hyperparameters (max_iter=1000, random_state=42) on the logistic regression model.
+The extracted features were highly effective as inputs for the model, with the model only misclassifying one poem.

 #### Problem Formulation

   * **Models:**
     * GPT2ForSequenceClassification: Only last layer and classification head unfrozen
-    * GPT-5: Acessed through a chat session on chatgpt.com
+    * GPT-5: Accessed through a chat session on chatgpt.com
     * Logistic Regression: max_iter=1000, random_state=42
   * **Hyperparameters:**
     * learning_rate=5e-5